Torrance, California

-Torrance is a city in the Los Angeles metropolitan area in southwestern Los Angeles County, California, United States, neighboring Redondo Beach, Rolling Hills Estates, Palos Verdes Estates, and Lomita.
+Torrance is a city in the Los Angeles metropolitan area in southwestern Los Angeles County, California, United States, founded in 1912, neighboring Redondo Beach, Rolling Hills Estates, Palos Verdes Estates, Lomita, Gardena, Lawndale, and Alondra Park, as well as the Los Angeles neighborhoods of Harbor City and Harbor Gateway.
 The city is part of what is known as the South Bay region.
-A small section of it, 1.5 mi, abuts the Pacific Ocean.

 Torrance has a moderate year-round climate with average rainfall of 12 in per year.
-Torrance has a beachfront and 30 parks.
+Torrance has 1+1/2 mi of beachfront abutting Santa Monica Bay and 30 parks.
 It is the birthplace of the American Youth Soccer Organization (AYSO).
-The population was 147,067 at the 2020 census, and was estimated at 139,576 in 2024.
+The population was 147,067 at the 2020 census, decreasing by 5.1% to an estimated 139,576 in 2024.

 History

-Don Manuel Domínguez, a signer of the Californian Constitution and owner of Rancho San Pedro, which included all of modern-day Torrance.

 Torrance was founded in October 1912 and was incorporated on May 12, 1921.

 Pre-colonial era

 For thousands of years, the area of Torrance was occupied by the Tongva Native Americans.
 The land that is now part of the City of Torrance and much of the modern South Bay was part of the extensive marshlands.